A Simplicial Approach to Stratified Homotopy Theory: Simplicial structure

 \begin{exemple} Let us look at examples of pointings.
 Figure \ref{FigurePointing} represents two different pointings of some fibrant filtered simplicial set, $X$.
 According to Remark \ref{PointingUpToHomotopy}, those are the only two pointing needed to apply Theorem \ref{WhiteheadSimplicial}. \end{exemple}

 \begin{remarque} There are multiple ways of defining pointing for filtered simplicial sets that will give equivalent notion of filtered homotopy groups.
 Looking at remark \ref{PointingUpToHomotopy}, one sees that it would have been enough to define pointings over non-degenerate simplices of $N(P)$.
 Furthermore, given some $V\subseteq N(P)$ and some filtered simplicial set $X$, there may not exist a pointing of $X$ over $V$.
 Nonetheless, allowing for a more general notion of pointing allows one to consider less pointings in total.
 In Example \ref{ExamplePointing}, only $2$ pointing are needed whereas $3$ would be needed if one were to consider pointing over non-degenerate simplices of $N(P)$.
 Another question is whether the empty pointing should be allowed or not.
 One can choose to forbid it, for consistency with the non-filtered case, or to allow it to avoid future distinctions of cases.
-In any case, Definition \ref{PointingSimplicialSets} is made to handle partial pointings, of which the empty pointing is only an example. \end{remarque}
+In any case, Definition \ref{PointingSimplicialSets} is made to handle partial pointings, of which the empty pointing is only an example.
+Note that when $\phi$ is a pointing of $X$ defined over a strict sub-simplicial set $V\subsetneq N(P)$, the filtered homotopy groups, $s\pi_n(X,\phi)$, of the next definitions are only \textit{partially} defined.
+That is, they are defined as functors from some subcategory $\Delta(V)^{\op}\subseteq\Delta(P)^{\op}$ to $\Set$ (or $\Grp$).
+To avoid unnecessary confusion, we will not make this distinction of cases in the future, and for $n\geq 1$, one can safely extend those functors by $0$ where they are not defined. \end{remarque}

 \begin{defin}[Filtered Homotopy Groups] Let $X$ be a fibrant filtered simplicial set, and $\phi\colon V\to X$ be a pointing of $X$.
-We define the filtered simplicial set of connected components of $X$ to be
+We define the functor of filtered connected components of $X$ to be the functor